Sodville/tdt4290_cartell/vehicle_brand_classification/README.md

 ### Fine-tuning

-*This section can be ignored if you're not interested in fine-tuning your own model.*
+*This section can be ignored if you're not interested in fine-tuning your own model.
+You can alternatively download our model weights from [here](https://drive.google.com/open?id=1CXWGf2hj_sJXIsSE4wfqUOqIv-EsYf7x) if you want to skip this section. *

 To fine-tune the model you first need to download a dataset.